The following post is part of my series “The Worst Fire Emblem Awakening Playthrough Ever”. Spoilers ahead for a six year old game.

 It’s snowing in Ylisse, which should be a happy time.
 Instead, Lissa is complaining that it’s cold outside.
 The Shepherds have arrived at the Longfort, which straddles the border of Ylisse and Regna Ferox.
 Frederick warns us that such a situation calls for diplomacy.
 Chrom stresses that he isn’t good at diplomacy, but he’s going to try anyway.
 We’re fucked.

 The scene ends and immediately transitions to Frederick telling Chrom that the Feroxi troops are mobilizing.
 We don’t get to see what Chrom said to the Feroxi, however we can faintly see a Feroxi soldier drumming on his helmet in the background.
-We finally get to pick our units this map, which is convenient, as we drowned Virion under the bridge in chapter two.
+We finally get to pick our units this map, which is convenient, as we drowned Virion under the bridge in chapter three.

 As we go to start the level, we get yet another cut scene where the Feroxi commander orders his soldiers to attack.
-Chrom thinks it’s a good idea to try to deflect a barrage of spheres with his sword, clearly not understanding how the weapon triangle works.
+Chrom thinks it’s a good idea to try to deflect a barrage of spears with his sword, clearly not understanding how the weapon triangle works.
 Sumia flies in for what would be a meet cute in literally any other story, but since we met her a chapter ago, I’m just annoyed.
 I hit Start and skip the rest of their conversation out of spite.

 With the level formally started, we run into our first allied unit, the disembodied suit of armor from the cut scene before chapter two.
 Chrom goes to talk to the suit of armor and HOLY FUCK BALLS THERE’S A HUMAN IN IT.
 Apparently the human’s name is Kellam and he says he’s been with us for a while now.
 That said, we didn’t see him at all last chapter.
 Kellam is clearly a powerful warlock and we will use him accordingly.